ydb-platform/ydb/ydb/docs/en/core/deploy/manual/deploy-ydb-on-premises.md

 {% endnote %}

-1. Create a partition on the selected disk.
+1. Create a partition on the selected disk

 {% note alert %}

 Be careful!
-The following step will delete all partitions on the specified disks!
+The following step will delete all partitions on the specified disks.
 Make sure that you specified the disks that have no other data!

 {% endnote %}